Anterior Cruciate Ligament (ACL) SurgerySkip to the navigation

 - Problems related to the surgery itself.
 These

 - Infection in the surgical incisions.

 - Damage to structures, nerves, or blood vessels around and in the knee.

 - The usual risks of anesthesia.

 - Problems with the graft tendon (loosening, stretching, reinjury, or scar tissue).
 The screws that attach the graft to the leg bones may cause problems and require removal.

 - Limited range of motion, usually at the extremes.
 For example, you may not be able to completely straighten or bend your leg as far as the other leg.
 This is uncommon, and sometimes another surgery or manipulation under anesthesia can help.
-Rehab usually attempts to restore a range of motion between 0 degrees (straight) and 130 degrees (bent or flexion).
-You may lack a few degrees at either end of the range of motion after surgery and rehab.
+Rehab attempts to restore a range of motion between 0 degrees (straight) and 130 degrees (bent or flexion).
+It's important to be able to get your knee straight so you can walk normally.